-Looking back on the show I think I would’ve tried not to be so embarrassed all the time.
+Looking back on the show, I think I would’ve tried not to be so embarrassed all the time.
 I think that I was intimated by my fellow contestants and held back slightly.
-If I had to give the season three kids advice it would be to go full out as you’re only going to get this opportunity once.
+If I had to give the Series 3 kids advice, it would be to go full out as you’re only going to get this opportunity once.

-You’ve formed a group with fellow contestants Jorja Douglas and Kyra West, did you click the most with these in the music mansion?
+You’ve recently formed music group SGR with fellow contestants Jorja Douglas and Kyra West, did you click the most with these in the Music Mansion?

 I am most definitely closest to Jorja and Kyra; we’re like sisters.
 We know what each other are going to say before we’ve even said it.

-Did you watch this series of Got What It Takes, if so, how was it knowing what the contestants were going through?
+Did you watch this series of Got What It Takes and, if so, how was it knowing what the contestants were going through?

 I did manage to catch some episodes, it was strange to see a new set of kids facing all the challenges but Jorja, Kyra and I did have the opportunity to meet the kids whilst filming in the summer and recently for the grand final.
 I knew exactly how they were all feeling, however it was nice to not be the one under the microscope this time!

-Filming for Pitch Battle was so exciting as all of us series two kids were re-united once again and we also got to meet some of series one too.
-The whole thing was quite intense as I had been moved over to the series one team with fellow series two contestant, Evan.
+Filming for Pitch Battle was so exciting as all of us Series 2 kids were reunited once again and we also got to meet some of Series 1 too.
+The whole thing was quite intense as I had been moved over to the Series 1 team with fellow Series 2 contestant, Evan.
 Both teams also had to learn and perform a whole routine containing three songs in just one day!
 Although it was strange competing against my own series, it was so lovely for us all to be back together, up on a stage doing what we love.

 Did you get to meet the judges personally?

-You’ve attended dance championships, what are they like and will you be doing more?
+You’ve attended dance championships previously, what are they like and will you be doing more?

-Sadly I am no longer with my dance team and am unsure on whether I will compete again but I had such an amazing run with the dancing phase.
-Competitions are my absolute favourite thing about dancing, obviously they are nerve-wracking when you arrive and of course competing against other dancers for solos and duos, but the atmosphere is electric.
-When competing in solos, you perform in heats so alongside other dancers, you also have no clue what the song you’re dancing to will be until you are about to dance.
+Sadly, I am no longer with my dance team and am unsure on whether I will compete again but I had such an amazing run with the dancing phase.
+Competitions are my absolute favourite thing about dancing, obviously they are nerve-racking when you arrive and, of course, competing against other dancers for solos and duos, but the atmosphere is electric.
+When competing in solos, you perform in heats, so alongside other dancers, you also have no clue what the song you’re dancing to will be until you are about to dance.
 I always loved that as it kept me on my toes and would often result in freestyling.
 I’ve only ever not placed in the top three once when competing for solos and have always come away with a trophy.
 I remember winning my very first sash the first time I had competed in the higher category and that is something I will always hold very close to me.

-Do you choreograph your own routines, if so, did you help with SGR’s performance on this year’s GWIT final?
+Do you choreograph your own routines, and did you help with SGR’s performance on this year’s Got What It Takes final?

-When I used to dance, competitions would usually be freestyle and me and my duo would choreograph our own routines so yes.
+When I used to dance, competitions would usually be freestyle and my duo and I would choreograph our own routines, so yes.
 In regards to the GWIT final, all us girls worked together on creating the perfect routine to perform.